stepleton/cameo/aphid/selector/MANUAL.md

 ```
 The editor requests the key and cache key for the entry you wish to edit
-before it loads and presents the value data for entry in the rows numbered
+before it reads and presents the value data for the entry in the rows numbered
 1 through 8.
 Editing capabilities are rudimentary, with each row allowing you
 to modify 64-byte segments of the value data in a conventional way.